Board of Directors

 In addition to being a member of the Equality Maryland Foundation Board of Directors, he is a member of the National Gay and Lesbian Chamber of Commerce (Bronze Pioneer), a Partners member of HRC, the EPA’s Green Power Partnership, the first member of Maryland’s Green Registry, Pride Planners, the Canton Community Association, the treasurer of the Canton Dog Park, and the founder/president of Paws for a Cause, Inc.

 Woody and his wife enjoy camping, hiking, and traveling with their dogs, Fenway & Roxy.
-They’re also expecting their first child, a daughter, in June 2014!
+They recently welcomed their first child to their family.

 Dick Fredericks, At Large